Treescrub/L4D2-HookController/docs/scriptutils.md

 GetScriptUtilsHandles()
 ```

-Returns .
+Returns a Utilities instance.
 Will not be filled out if [SetupUtilities](#SetupUtilities) has not been called yet.

 **Example**
 ```c++